jtamames/SqueezeMeta/README.md

 Alternative `-m sequential`, `-m merged` can be used.

 ## 6. Working with Oxford MinION and PacBio reads.
 Since version 0.3.0, squeezeM is able to seamlessly work with single-end reads.
-In order to obtain better mappings of MinION and PacBio reads agains the assembly, include the -map *minimap2-ont* (MinION) or *-map minimap2-pb* (PacBio) flags when calling squeezeM.
+In order to obtain better mappings of MinION and PacBio reads agains the assembly, we advise to use minimap2 for read counting, by including the -map *minimap2-ont* (MinION) or *-map minimap2-pb* (PacBio) flags when calling squeezeM.

 ## 7. License and third-party software
 SqueezeM is distributed with a GPL-3 license.